jim-easterbrook/Photini/README.md

 *   Drag and drop images onto map to set GPS location.
 *   Edit coordinates if required, or clear to unset GPS data.

 *   Reads EXIF, IPTC or XMP metadata, writes all three to maximise compatibility with other software.
-*   Planned tabs to adjust time & date and to use other map services.
+*   Will have tabs to adjust time & date and to use other map services.
 *   Suggestions for further development welcome.

 Documentation